What is MCRide?

 MCRide is a great way to get around McHenry County.
 Whether you need transportation for work, school, shopping, medical appointments or just to visit a friend, MCRide provides an affordable and flexible way to travel!

-As a dial-a-ride program, MCRide service is "on-demand" and buses do not travel in a fixed route each day.
+As a dial-a-ride program, MCRide service is "on-demand" and vehicles do not travel in a fixed route each day.
 Riders schedule their trips in advance and the vehicle provides curb-to-curb service from the rider's desired pick-up and drop-off destinations.
 MCRide is a shared-ride service, so vehicles may make stops for other passengers.

 MCRide User Testimonials